Why your state might lose or gain clout in Congress after the census is released

 Rhode Islanders are already steeling themselves for the loss of half of their congressional delegation.

-“It’s going to affect our ability to advocate with the federal government, at a time when we have a very energetic federal government,” said Jorge Elorza, the mayor of Providence, adding that the state needs money for aging roads and bridges.
+“It’s going to affect our ability to advocate with the federal government, at a time when we have a very energetic federal government,” said Jorge Elorza, the mayor of Providence, adding the state needs money for aging roads and bridges.

 The coronavirus pandemic, natural disasters, and the Trump administration’s efforts to change the survey and how it is used caused last year’s decennial count to be the most chaotic in recent memory.
 This potentially affected the accuracy of the data in all states, but particularly those with high immigrant populations.